Ash-Olorenshaw/CartLang/docs/statements.md

 ```
 The `!=` opeartor does also exist for a not equals operation.
 However, as a side effect of the `!` capability you can also do `!!=` and `!==` which are bizarre alternatives to `==` and `!=` respectively.

-However, CartLang also introduces a new operator, the `circa operator`:
+However, ShepLang also introduces a new operator, the `circa operator`:

 ```Odin
 if (foo ~5 10) {